TuckerEstep/nba_stats_SQL/README.md

 # How to Use
 1. Create a new database in MySQL Workbench
 2. Run 'schema.sql' to create the 'nba_stats' table
-3. Import 'nba_player_stats.csv' into 'nba_stats' table
+3. Import 'nba_stats.csv' into 'nba_stats' table
 4. Run sample queries from 'queries.sql' or your own queries to explore the data

 -----